 4. Associate the sampling instance (instance-1) to the Taz Forwarding Engine Board (tfeb).

 set chassis tfeb slot 0 sampling-instance instance-1

-5. Configure a firewall filter that only will be responsible for collectiong Netflow (“sample”).
+5. Configure a firewall filter that will be responsible just for collectiong Netflow (“sample”).

 set firewall family inet filter netflow-ipv4 term captura-flow then sample set firewall family inet filter netflow-ipv4 term captura-flow then accept